DOI-ONRR/doi-extractives-data/src/markdown/downloads/disbursements.md

 <custom-link to="/downloads/" className="breadcrumb link-charlie">Downloads</custom-link> /
 # Disbursements by Year

-> The amount of money earned from extraction of natural resources on federal lands that is disbursed to various legislated funds.
-Our fund overview dataset is from the Office of Natural Resources Revenue, which is part of the Department of the Interior.
+> Revenue collected from extraction of natural resources on federal and Native American lands that is distributed to various legislated funds, local governments, and federal agencies.
+This process is called disbursement.
+We have disbursements data by fiscal year from 2003 to present.

 Download fiscal year data: